 IN SEARCH OF A PORTRAIT

-October 12 – December 12, 2019
+12 OCTOBER - 12 DECEMBER 2019

-In his solo exhibition “In Search of a Portrait”, Bashar Khalaf embarks on a personal journey examining the transformations in two eras in the Palestinian history by focusing on popular visual symbols and their related connotations at different times.
-Yet, in parallel, he searches for his role as an artist at a time the Palestinian Cause experiences major transformations not only in terms of the lack of internal vision and solid political positions, but also in terms of the ambiguity in artists’ stances in relation to art and the cause itself.
+In his solo exhibition In Search of a Portrait, Bashar Khalaf embarks on a personal journey examining the transformations in two eras in Palestinian history by focusing on popular visual symbols and their related connotations at different times.
+Yet, in parallel, he searches for his role as an artist at a time the Palestinian Cause experiences major transformations not only in terms of the lack of internal vision and solid political positions but also in terms of the ambiguity in artists’ stances in relation to art and the cause itself.
 Khalaf experiments with a variety of materials and presents his works in five different sets each examining a different visual form, including a set that digs into his own portrait.

 The last set of works illustrates Bashar Khalaf’s own experience of disappearance and attendance.
-In this set he examines his role as a young artist living in an occupied land.
+In this set, he examines his role as a young artist living in an occupied land.
 Is his role limited to uncovering what has disappeared from the daily scene?
-Or is it representing the street and what it became of it these days?
+Or is it representing the street and what it has become of it these days?
 What connects him to the street as an artist anyway?
 His experiments lead him to a clearer vision of himself as an artist.
 He reformulates the last set of artworks to reflect his personal image that is composed of appearance and disappearance, drawing and erasure… and other mixed materials.